nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 formula of Zhan, Nichols, and Dixon (again, see [TDDFT](Excited-State-Calculations) for more details and references).
-As the Zhan's formula is calibrated against B3LYP results, it is most meaningful to use this in conjunction with the B3LYP functional, although the program does not prohibit (or even warn) the use of any other functional.
+As the Zhan's formula is calibrated against B3LYP results, it is most meaningful to use this with the B3LYP functional, although the program does not prohibit (or even warn) the use of any other functional.